binpash/pash/README.md

 ./pa.sh ./evaluation/intro/hello-world.sh
 ```

+If the script contains bash specific syntax, add the beta `--bash` flag to enable support.

 Run `./pa.sh --help` to get more information about the available commands.
 Jump to [docs/tutorial](docs/tutorial/) for a longer tutorial.